Sir George Stokes, 1st Baronet: Polarisation

 In the same year, 1852, there appeared the paper on the composition and resolution of streams of polarised light from different sources, and in 1853 an investigation of the metallic reflection exhibited by certain non-metallic substances.
 The research was to highlight the phenomenon of light polarisation.
 About 1860 he was engaged in an inquiry on the intensity of light reflected from, or transmitted through, a pile of plates; and in 1862 he prepared for the British Association a valuable report on double refraction, a phenomenon where certain crystals show different refractive indices along different axes.
 Perhaps the best known crystal is Iceland spar, transparent calcite crystals.

 A paper on the long spectrum of the electric light bears the same date, and was followed by an inquiry into the absorption spectrum of blood.

 Chemical analysis

 The chemical identification of organic bodies by their optical properties was treated in 1864; and later, in conjunction with the Rev. William Vernon Harcourt, he investigated the relation between the chemical composition and the optical properties of various glasses, with reference to the conditions of transparency and the improvement of achromatic telescopes.
 A still later paper connected with the construction of optical instruments discussed the theoretical limits to the aperture of microscope objectives.

 Ophthalmology

 In 1849, Stokes invented the Stokes lens to detect astigmatism.
 It is a lens combination consisting of equal but opposite power cylindrical lenses attached together in such a way so that the lenses can be rotated relative to one another.

+Mathematics

+The result now known as Stokes' theorem, relating the line integral of a vector field around a closed curve to the surface integral of its curl over a bounded surface, was communicated to Stokes by William Thomson in a letter of 2 July 1850.
+Stokes set it as question 8 of the Smith's Prize examination of February 1854, for which James Clerk Maxwell was among the candidates, and the theorem has borne his name since.
+Its modern form, for differential forms on manifolds, is the generalized Stokes theorem.

+Stokes made lasting contributions to the theory of asymptotic expansions.
+In a paper presented in 1850 he evaluated the integral arising in Airy's theory of the rainbow by means of a divergent series, truncated to yield a highly accurate approximation.
+In a further paper presented in 1857 he showed that the constants multiplying exponentially small terms in such expansions change discontinuously as the argument crosses certain rays in the complex plane.
+This behaviour, now called the Stokes phenomenon, and the rays themselves, called Stokes lines, are fundamental to the modern theory of asymptotics.

+In analysis, Stokes's 1847 paper on the critical values of the sums of periodic series examined the convergence of Fourier series near points of discontinuity.
+In doing so he introduced, independently of Seidel, a notion of "infinitely slow" convergence that anticipated the concept of uniform convergence later formalised by Weierstrass.